Poste Italiane: 2010–2015

-The Ministry of Economy and Finance (Italy), which now owns 64.696% of Poste Italiane, sold about 35% of shares on Borsa Italiana.
+The Ministry of Economy and Finance, which now owns 64.696% of Poste Italiane, sold about 35% of shares on Borsa Italiana.
 On 25 May 2016, a further 35% stake was transferred from the ministry to Cassa Depositi e Prestiti (CDP), making it the minority shareholder of the national investment bank.
 This has given it equity in stakes for Poste Italiane but has also diluted its voting rights in CDP.

-2015 – present
+2015–present

 From the date of listing on the stock exchange (27 October 2015) to 31 December 2021, Poste Italiane's share price increased by 71% (while the FTSE MIB index decreased by 20.8%), which helped in an overall return for shareholders (TSR) of +137% while the main Italian stock exchange index recorded a loss of 47%.
 An annual report from 2021 recorded Poste Italiane's turnover as over €11.2 billion, an EBIT of €1.8 billion, a net profit of €1.6 billion and a CAPEX of €754 million (Data source: Annual Report 2021).

-During the COVID-19 pandemic, Poste Italiane was able to guarantee operational continuity and extensive cooperation with national institutions to support the logistical activities of the Italian National Protection Service.
+During the COVID-19 pandemic in Italy, Poste Italiane was able to guarantee operational continuity and extensive cooperation with national institutions to support the logistical activities of the Italian National Protection Service.
 In 2025, Poste Italiane agreed to acquire a 15% stake in Telecom Italia from Vivendi, making it TIM's largest shareholder with a total 24.8% stake.
 This €684 million ($741 million) deal, priced at €0.2975 per share (a 4.8% discount from the previous close), allows Poste to stay just below the 25% threshold that would legally require a full takeover offer.
 Poste had first entered TIM in February with a 9.8% stake, replacing the state lender CDP, and this expanded role aligns with government efforts to maintain national influence over the strategically important former phone monopoly.